pietrodn/filter-bubble/slide.md

 > **Personalized content filters may be harmful for the plurality of information**, when citizens and readers are not fully aware of them

-* filters alter our perception of the world
+* filters give us what we like, not what we need
-* information given to citizens should be not filtered according to what they like
+* pluralism and diversity of opinions are compromised
 * *relevance* shouldn't be the only metric to suggest content to show
-* even if they seem fair, **these algorithms are not neutral**
+* even if they seem "fair", **these algorithms are not neutral**

 # Concerns about the Filter Bubble